-The Big Sandy Superstore Arena received a \$4.6 million bond to make renovations, \$700,000 of which went toward heating, ventilation and air conditioning.
+The Big Sandy Superstore Arena received a \$4.6 million band to make renovations, \$700,000 of which went toward heating, ventilation and air conditioning.
 The most expensive renovation will be the new telescopic seating, which will fold away, making room for various events in the arena.
-New technology encourages collaboration in class rooms BY BRITTANEE BARTON THE PARTHENON Marshall University's classrooms are becoming the newest smart gadgets with the integration of new technology.
+New technology encourages collaboration in BY BRITTANEE BARTON THE PARTHENON University's Marshall classrooms are becoming the newest smart gadgets with the integration of new technology.
 One million dollars a year for three years is being committed to classroom upgrades.
 Much of the focus resides in technology.
 Vice president of Information Technology, Jan Fox, said flat screen televisions are replacing projectors.
-She said these flat screens "They can actually tap into the big screens with their own computer," Fox said.
+She said these flat screens are more interactive for pation and exchange of ideas Chair designs and podium students.
+"They can actually tap into the big screens with their own computer," Fox said.
 "If they have something they've come up, with they can take control of the big screens and show the class what they've done.
-It's very much changing the educational paradigm."
-Marshall is also seeking to support Internet access for wireless devices on campus.
+It's very much changing the educational paradigm." support Internet access for wireless devices on campus.

 Provost Gayle Ormiston said more students using personal technology calls for an increased bandwidth.
-"Students bring more handheld devices like their e-book readers. computers and iPhones to campus," Ormiston said.
+"Students bring more handheld devices like their e-book readers, computers and iPhones to campus," Ormiston said.
 "They're drawing on our services, on our server, and we have to have greater bandwidth."
-The goal of tapping into new technology is the particiamong students, Fox said.
-The new moving node chairs encourage conversation.
+The goal of tapping into new technology is the particiamong students, Fox said. placements have already The new moving node chairs changed in response to focus encourage conversation.
 "Instead of sitting all in the same direction in a classroom like you would do in 1920, these are meant for students to work in groups and collaborate," Fox said.
-"A faculty member would bring up a topic and students can go off in groups and use the white boards to discuss."
+"A faculty member would bring up a topic and students can Marshall is also seeking to go off in groups and use the white boards to discuss."
 Several classrooms are completely renovated, but the installation of interactivity will take time.
 Ormiston said the university is upgrading small sets of classrooms over vacations and breaks.
 "The technology piece is going to happen in 10 rooms over spring break," Ormiston said.
 "Then we're going to do another 20 rooms in the summer of 2012."
-Fox said both student opinions and faculty feedback have been positive, thus far.
-Chair designs and podium placements have already changed in response to focus groups.
+Fox said both student opinions and faculty feedback have been positive, thus far. groups.
 Other upgrades are also included in the process, such as repainting, carpet replacement and new tables.
 The project will continue into next year.
-Brittanee Barton can be contacted at barton35@live. marshall.edu.
+Brittanee Barton can be contacted at barton35@live.